rolandtoth/TemplateLatteReplace/README.md

 ### Filters

 You can make your own filters by adding new items to the "$view->_filters" array.
+From v2.4 there are some default filters available too (see below).

 *Example: add "activeClass" filter:*